sherwin-leung/antifragile/README.md

 * Pause/resume button and functionality

+* Implement visual feedback to the user to indicate successes when saving exercises/routines, or errors such as missing an exercise/routine name while saving

 </details>

 ## Version History

+* v1.04
+  * Added some initial visual feedback to the user when they successfully save exercises and/or routines.
+More visual feedback to come!
 * v1.03
   * Consolidated play/pause/resume functionalities into one button, instead of play and pause/resume
 * v1.02